yetti/adventure_money/README.md

 2. Make sure to have Podman/Docker running.
 3. Open a terminal and navigate to the project directory.
 4. Execute `dip provision` in the terminal.
+5. Install `overcommit` gem and then execute `overcommit --install` in the project directory.

 ## Running the app